Falisz/manago/ROADMAP.md

 Following roadmap and tasks to-do as of 2025-10-02:
 # MVP
-### Work Planner and Users (till 14-12-25)
+### Work Planner and Users (till 21-12-25)
+- Fix User Refresh Token being not found.
 - WorkPlanner Dashboard UI:
-  - Your Schedule widget with 7 next days starting today.
-If the one of the days is weekend or holiday, it lets open a pop-up with Holiday/Weekend request form.
-  - Your Team Schedule widget with 7 next days starting today and Team selector.
-  - Schedule Draft index - as is.
-  - Pending Approvals - includes all pending approvals but only displays 5 items and if more then it says "+ N more..." which is link to the Approvals page.
+  - Pending Approvals - vertical list that includes all kinds of pending approvals but only displays 5 items and if more then it says "+ N more..." which is link to the Approvals page.
 - Schedule View:
   - Clicking on Day header with weekend or holiday on it opens a pop-up with Holiday/Weekend request form.
 - Leaves page UI: